Make an academic appeal

 In some cases this may mean you are not able to continue studying immediately even if your appeal is successful.
 We will work with you to manage the outcome in this case.

-Until you are told the outcome of an appeal, the original decision still applies.
+Until you are told the outcome of an appeal, the original programme outcome from the exam board still applies.